 Mr. Naeve has represented major oil and gas producers, natural gas pipelines, electric cooperatives and financial institutions in a variety of commercial and regulatory matters.
 He has testified before Congress on various matters ranging from electric industry restructuring to antitrust issues in the energy sector.
 Mr. Naeve formerly was a member of the Secretary of Energy’s Electricity Advisory Board as well as the board of directors for the Ontario Independent Electricity System Operator.

 Mr. Naeve consistently has been singled out by Chambers and Partners as its highest-rated U.S. energy lawyer.
 In 2006, Mr. Naeve received “The Chambers Award for Excellence” as the nation’s leading lawyer in his field.
 In addition, he consistently has been designated as a “star individual” in Chambers USA and Chambers Global, and is the only attorney in his field to have been awarded such a designation.
 He repeatedly has been selected for inclusion in The Best Lawyers in America, The Legal 500 United States and Who’s Who Legal: Oil and Gas.
-In addition, Mr. Naeve was named Best Lawyers’ 2017 Washington, D.C.
-Energy Law Lawyer of the Year and its 2013 Washington, D.C.
-Oil & Gas Lawyer of the Year and has been included in Lawdragon 500 Leading Lawyers.
+In addition, Mr. Naeve was named Best Lawyers’ 2018 Washington, D.C.
+Project Finance Law Lawyer of the Year, as well as its 2017 Washington, D.C.
+Energy Law Lawyer of the Year and 2013 Washington, D.C.
+Oil & Gas Lawyer of the Year, and has been included in Lawdragon 500 Leading Lawyers.
 Mr. Naeve served as head of the Washington, D.C. office from 2008 until February 2015.